 I woke up thinking about this because before I went to bed last night I watched last night’s episode of Rock Center with Brian Williams.
 They had a piece on our portfolio company Kickstarter.
 The piece itself was pretty good.
 But at the end, Brian Williams discussed it with the Kate Snow (who did the piece), and he said something like “so this is like the guy on the street asking for a handout?”.

-Pusher 2.0: This also puts the “new business model” mantra in a new light.
+This also puts the “new business model” mantra in a new light.
 Remember that the classic business model is a simple monetary trade: the customer gets something of value and they pay money for it.
 It is fair and easy to understand.
 The further we go from it, the closer we come to a point where we are forced to choose between going out of business or throwing business ethics out of the window.
 In order to maintain the illusion that the customer can get something valuable for free, we may have to introduce the illusion that they are getting it for free (while in reality, we collect stuff from them that they may not be inclined to give away).
 Once you cross that moral event horizon, it becomes much easier to do other objectionable things.
 I mean, that’s how the new economy works, right?

 Nobody in the Android ecosystem — not Google, not manufacturers of Android devices, and certainly not the gadget blogs that review and promote them — seems to care about long-term user satisfaction, even when “long-term” is as short as a two-year smartphone contract.
-Rich people and… Continue reading Samsung’s Lack of ICS Updates is an Android Problem

 Rich people and gadget bloggers can upgrade their smartphones every 6 months, but what about everyone else?
 Will most of Android’s userbase feel much loyalty to the platform at their next contract renewal?